-Using our billing page template is pretty similar to using any word processor, such as Microsoft Word.
+Using our billing page template is pretty similar to using any word processor, such as Microsoft Word or Google Docs.
 The table tool—which looks like a grid—is a great way to create columns of text.

 Pro tip: If you’re unsure what to make your billing page look like, head over to Playbill Vault.
 If your show has played Broadway, its opening night Playbill program is available to look at online.